 Of course, as a parent or caregiver, you absolutely adore your loved one.
 But naturally, we all need a break at times.
 As a caregiver of an individual with special needs, chances are you see fewer breaks than most parents — particularly when the entire world has been knocked topsy-turvy due to COVID-19.

 How do you recognize caregiver burnout?
 Keep an eye out for some of these physical red flags:

 - Lack of interest in doing things you normally enjoy

 - No desire to interact with others

 According to Dr. Colleen Kraft the Senior Medical Director of Clinical Adoption at Cognoa, this is when caregivers should seek out daily ‘fixes’.
 Daily fixes are small joys that are the caregiver’s and the caregiver’s alone.
 If unable to get alone “me” time, the family may even pursue interactions with their loved one that are stress free, positive and easy.

 At least once a week, try to focus on positive experiences that impact you physically and mentally in a favorable way.
 Exercise, positive interactions with friends, and a nutritious diet are great ways to promote healthy self-care.
 If you have an individual willing to help, be intentional about allowing each other time for a break.
 Dr. Kraft also advocates for seeing a therapist if you can, for your mental health, but also there should be intentionality in allotting a little time for yourself.
 As caregivers, we show up for our loved ones, regardless of how we “feel” but it is important to remember that you cannot pour from an empty cup.
 It is important to pour into yourself and nurture our own physical, emotional and mental well-being too.

-If you or someone you know need assistance with consumer-directed care service facilitation, please give us a call.
+If you or someone you know need assistance with Services where the person using them is allowed to select, hire, fire, and train their particular caregiver(s).
+More care service facilitation, please give us a call.
 We are here to provide to you and your family.